SharePoint/PnP-Guidance/articles/multigeo-userprofileexperience.md

 - Use the Microsoft Graph.
 This works for users who also have personal sites, but not for users who don't have personal sites.

 ### Use the SharePoint User Profile API to detect the profile location
-The SharePoint user profile API, which can be called via either REST or CSOM, allows you to retrieve the personal site host URL for a given account.
-This personal site host URL will contain the personal site host for the user's personal site, Regardless of whether this personal site has been created.
+You can use the SharePoint User Profile API, which can be called via REST or CSOM, to retrieve the personal site host URL for a given account.
+This URL contains the personal site host for the user's personal site, whether or not the personal site has been created.
 The following example shows the REST call.

 ```
 GET https://contoso.sharepoint.com/_api/SP.UserProfiles.PeopleManager/GetPropertiesFor(accountName=@v)/personalsitehosturl?%40v=%27i%3A0%23.f%7Cmembership%7Cbert%40contoso.onmicrosoft.com%27